 There is a fee for registering at the Trade Register.
-The fee for an online notification is €60, and for a printed notification €115.
+The fee for an online notification is €60, and for a printed notification €115 (2022).
+Check the current price at www.prh.fl/en > Trade Register > Price list and payment instructions > Handling fees.

-Additional information: www.ytj.